gumpu/GalaxyNGV2/README.md

 ==========

 This is a reboot of GalaxyNG.

 GalaxyNG is a play-by-email turn-based space strategy game.
+Each player gets to play one nation in a galaxy filled with many planets.
+Nations begin with one or more populated homeworlds and the other planets are empty.
+The object of the game is to conquer the galaxy by colonizing and developing uninhabited planets, researching drive/weapons/shield/cargo technology, building warships and attacking neighboring nations.

 This version will follow the original rules, but have a new server and web-browser based (graphical) client.